 Clearly skaters exist everywhere in the world.
 What makes these guys different?

 Salome: My feeling was, in today's Georgia it's like it was in America in the 60s -- skating is something completely underground.

 Tamuna: In the West everyone's got a skateboard, so it's a very mass thing.
 Here, you're very unique through it.
 You put together 20 boys, and they have a feeling of being something, a scene.

 Do you think your film would contribute to evolving skate scene -- and youth culture in general -- in Georgia?

 David: Literally all the skaters of Tbilisi are in this film.
 But it's true, there are more emerging now.

 Salome: What I liked after the shooting is that they have become stronger and more independent in their decision that they are a subculture.
 Through this movie they understood it's not just about long hair, it's about their message as well, and they influence others more.
-For Georgia is important to have more youth like this.
+It's important to have more youth like this in Georgia.